ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/bootstrap_not_bootstrap_tutorial.md

 write its properties in the squigly brackets following its name, which is written with a period "." in *....and I'm asleep*

+OKAY IM AWAKE.
+There's a great explanation of class vs ID in you starter files.

+#####What are the properties of the navbar that will make it look better?

+There's many ways to approach this.
+And different property settings may result in the same navbar.

 # The Rest is Under Construction :)
 ![under construction](http://www.animatedgif.net/underconstruction/5consbar2_e0.gif)